-Team Explanation RSPO Standard Setting document Category Principle Fundamental statements about a desired outcome A fundamental statement about a desired Normative outcome, often providing greater detail about the objectives.
-Criteria What implementation of the principle looks like - the pre- conditions/a means of judging whether or not a Principle has been fulfilled ne pre- conditions/a means of judging whether fulfil a principle.
-Criteria add meaning and Indicator Variable to measure the implementation (positive The measurable states, which allow the Norr or negative) assessment of whether or not associated Criteria, are being met.
+Team Explanation RSPO Standard Setting document Category Principle Fundamental statements about a desired outcome A fundamental statement about a desired outcome, often providing greater detail about the objectives.
+Normative Criteria What implementation of the principle looks like - the pre- conditions/a means of judging whether or not a Principle has been fulfilled a means of judging whether fulfil a principle.
+Criteria add meaning and Indicator torVariable to measure the implementation (positive or negative)The measurable states, which allow the assessment of whether or not associated Criteria, are being met.
 Indicators convey a single, meaningful message or piece of information.
-Norr Normative Guidance Additional information that assists with the understanding, implementation and auditing of the requirement (i.e. the Indicator) what the Criterion and/or Indicators mean in practice, to indicate good practice, and practices that should be followed.
+Normative Guidance Additional information that assists with the understanding, implementation and auditing of the requirement (i.e. the Indicator) Guidance consists of useful information to help the unit of certification and auditor understand what the Criterion and/or Indicators mean in practice, to indicate good practice, and practices that should be followed.
 Informative Procedural Note Exceptional measure to allow mention of pending developments A note in the standard only to be used where a methodology or element of the standard is still under development to clarify terms, conditions and procedure prior to the said methodology or element being finalised Informative